 Sign language is not a one-size-fits-all language.

 There are many different forms used around the world, including American Sign Language (ASL), French Sign Language (FSL), and British Sign Language (BSL), all of which have unique gestures and phrases.
 Like English and other spoken languages, ASL has different dialects used in the Deaf community.
-One dialect that has been gaining recognition in recent years is Black American Sign Language (BASL).
+A notable dialect that has been gaining recognition in recent years is Black American Sign Language (BASL).

-Here are five things to know about BASL and its significance in the Black Deaf community:
+Here, we explore five things to know about BASL and its significance in the Black Deaf community:

 The first school for the Deaf in the U.S. opened in 1817 but did not admit Black Deaf students.
 It wasn't until after the opening of the first Black Deaf school in 1869 that Black Deaf students could attend a school that taught sign language.